 “Whoa!
 He climbed right into the flower, Dad!” shouted Mary.

 “That’s right, Mary.
 You see God made the bee with four short, powerful wings.
 To get inside of the flower or hive, the bee folds the two wings on each side of its body over each other, laying them along its back.
 With long wings that stick out behind its body, the bee wouldn’t be able to turn around in tight spaces.
 If it had stiff and hard wings like an airplane or a dragonfly, our little friend here, the bee, could not have crawled into that flower.”

 “Dad, if I had four winds and flapped them around as fast as the bumblebee does, I’d get them all tangled up!” exclaimed Mary.
 Mr. Jones chuckled.
 “Well Mary, God created another amazing design in bee wings.
 On the front of the back wing is a row of hooks and on the back edge of the front wing is a groove.
 As the wings unfold for flight the hooks automatically grab the groove and lock the two wings together into one large wing!
 Upon landing, the two wings unhook and fold over out of the way.” (for a diagram, please see the original publication)

 “That’s right, Mary.
 And the wing is only one part of a bee.
 When you look at all the wonderful designs in the bumblebee, you are looking at a creature that never could have happened by chance and accident,” explained Mr. Jones.
 “The design in a bumblebee could only have been made by someone very smart.
 That somebody could only be God!’

-Originally published in the May/June 2007 Kids Think and Believe, Too!
+Originally published in the May/June 2007 issue of Kids Think and Believe, Too!
 Check it out for activities and fun.